huachuman/Zotero-Redline-theme/README.md

 # Zotero Redline (functional Zotero theme)
-Zotero 7 is pretty, but it doesn't make the best use of your screen space.
-If you prefer getting work done over just feeling pretty, and making the most out of your pixels, try this compact, functional but sexy Zotero theme.
+Make the most out of your pixels and try this compact, functional but sexy Zotero theme.

 Currently designed for dark mode.